 Vaughan's arterial streets form a grid-like network based on the historic pattern of concession blocks.
 Arterials play an important role in moving large volumes of traffic and will be the primary location for rapid transit service.
 Their importance is reflected in the Urban Structure shown on Schedule 1, where they form the basis for the location of nearly all the Intensification Areas.
 In addition to enhanced pedestrian, bicycle and transit capacity, arterials will be the focus for streetscaping and other placemaking initiatives to improve the quality of place, especially in Intensification Areas.
-York Region is responsible for major arterials, and Vaughan will work with the Region to ensure major arterials best meet the needs of the City.
+York Region is responsible for major arterials, and Vaughan will work with the Region to design major arterial streets that best meet the needs of the City.

-- 4.2.1.14.
-To work with York Region to ensure that arterial streets under Regional jurisdiction respond appropriately to Vaughan's Urban Structure, including the development of guidelines for increased connections to arterials, permissions for on-street parking and support for a broad range of mobility options. - 4.2.1.15.
-To work with the Region to create more pedestrian and transit-friendly street crosssections including reduced daylight triangle and curb radii requirements and on-street parking on Regional arterials. - 4.2.1.16.
-That arterial streets shall be designed to accommodate all types of movement, including pedestrians, cyclists, transit and automobiles, and, where necessary and feasible, shall be designed to accommodate high-occupancy-vehicle or bus lanes and separate bike lanes.

-4.2.1.17.
-To increase connections from collector streets to arterial streets where feasible, and to increase arterial crossings of 400-series highways.
+- 4.2.1.15.
+To work with York Region to design arterial streets that are under Regional jurisdiction that respond appropriately to Vaughan's Urban Structure, including the development of guidelines for increased connections to arterials, permissions for on-street parking and support for a broad range of mobility options. - 4.2.1.16.
+To work with the Region to create more pedestrian and transit-friendly street cross-sections including reduced daylight triangle and curb radii requirements and on-street parking on Regional arterials. - 4.2.1.17.
+That arterial streets be designed to accommodate all types of movement, including pedestrians, cyclists, transit and automobiles, and, where necessary and feasible, to accommodate high-occupancy-vehicle or bus lanes and separate bike lanes. - 4.2.1.18.
+To increase connections from collector streets to arterial streets where feasible.
 The City will seek to secure land for such purposes, where warranted, through the development approval process.